MONTBRAIN/sample-registry/README.md

-# Agent Forge Sample Registry
+# Sample Registry

-This is a sample registry for Agent Forge.
-It contains example agents you can install and try out.
+A sample agent registry for Agent Forge.
+Contains example agents you can install and try.

-The official Agent Forge registry will be a separate project.
-This repo exists so you can see how the registry system works and test it yourself.
+The official registry will be a separate project.
+This repo exists so you can see how the registry works and test it yourself.

 ## Install an agent